Today, more than half of all cancer patients are treated with radiation

 addition, patients require fewer treatments due to the

 more precise and higher doses of radiation.
-The
+The majority

-five visits, as opposed to the traditional 40.
+visits, as opposed to the traditional 40.
 Fewer

 treatments and less time in the department are more

 convenient for the patient.
 This technology can also be

 used in lung, bone, and pancreatic cancers as well as